HafsaFirdous13/MovieTicketBooking/README.md

 A complete, responsive, multi-page movie ticket booking application built using only HTML, CSS, and JavaScript.
 No frameworks or external libraries are required.

-## 🚀 How to Run
-1. Unzip the project folder.
-2. Open `index.html` in any modern web browser (Chrome, Firefox, Edge).
-3. That's it!
-The app works purely on the client-side.

 ## 📂 Project Structure
 * `index.html`: Home page displaying movie posters.
 * `movie.html`: Movie details and showtime selection.